 “I tell my students that doing a tax return can have the appeal and satisfaction of a Sudoku or crossword puzzle,” she says.
 “You apply a set of sometimes complex rules to a set of sometimes complicated facts and circumstances to come up with the best and most correct end result.
 It’s a pretty satisfying process.”

 Students credit Knoll’s ability to teach “a topic most of the MAC class was dreading” – and to teach it well.

 “I think some students are a little intimidated by tax in coming in the door,” she says.
 “But most of the time, I think they figure out their fear was misplaced.
 In fact, there are always a few students who end up changing to the tax track after their first tax course.”

-“Courtney is the tax guru,” said Jana Raedy, associate dean of the MAC Program and the Ernst & Young Scholar.
+“Courtney is the tax guru,” says Jana Raedy, who Knoll succeeded as associate dean of the MAC Program and the Ernst & Young Scholar.
 “She is a true mentor to our students on the tax track.
 She teaches lots of tax courses and teaches them really well.
 She interacts extensively with them, molding them into tax professionals.”

 As she teaches the rules of tax law, for example, she’ll pull in context of the political processes that led to the law.
 “As opposed to just ‘here’s another rule, and here’s another rule,’ it’s more explaining why we have these weird rules,” she says.
 “That makes it interesting from a big picture perspective, rather than just working through the details of the tax law itself.”

 An expert in her field with three degrees under her belt, Knoll admits that she sometimes forgets how it feels to hear about all of these complicated laws and rules for the first time.